Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Simulations

 Our study comprises 1000 simulations for each of two distinct sample sizes \( n \) consisting of 1000 and 4000 observations respectively, with the number of covariates \( p \) set to 200.
 To test the null hypothesis \eqref{nullhyp1}, we estimate the conditional means $\mu(M,X,1)$ and $\mu(M,X,0)$ as well as the propensity score $p(M,X)$ involved in the score function \eqref{score3} using lasso regression via the \texttt{SuperLearner} package in \textsf{R}.
 Other machine learning methods, such as random forests, gradient boosting, or ensemble learners, could alternatively be employed, provided they satisfy the convergence rate requirements outlined in Section \ref{testing}.
 We utilize 5-fold cross-fitting and trim observations with propensity scores below 0.05 or above 0.95 to prevent inflation of the inverse probability weights.

 The parameters $\delta$ and $\gamma$ allow us to systematically introduce violations of the mediator exogeneity assumption (Assumption \ref{Acimed}) and full mediation assumption (Assumption \ref{Afullmed}), respectively.
 Setting $\delta = 0$ and $\gamma = 0$ implies satisfaction of both assumptions, such that the testable implication \eqref{TI} holds.
-When $\delta \neq 0$, the variable $U_1$ becomes an unobserved confounder jointly affecting $D$, $M$, and $Y$, violating Assumption \ref{Acimed}.
+When $\delta \neq 0$, the shared unobservable $U_{MY}$ becomes a confounder jointly affecting $M$ and $Y$, violating Assumption \ref{Acimed} while leaving Assumption \ref{A4} intact.
 When $\gamma \neq 0$, the treatment exhibits a direct effect on the outcome not operating through $M$, violating Assumption \ref{Afullmed}.
 Table \ref{tab:simulations_test1} presents the results of our simulations under various choices of $\delta$ and $\gamma$, reporting the average estimate $\hat{\theta}$, the standard deviation of the estimates across simulations (std.\ $\hat{\theta}$), the average standard error (mean SE), and the test's rejection rate (rej.\ rate) at the 5\% level of statistical significance.

 The top panel of Table \ref{tab:simulations_test1} shows the results for $\delta = 0$ and $\gamma = 0$, ensuring satisfaction of both full mediation (Assumption \ref{Afullmed}) and mediator exogeneity (Assumption \ref{Acimed}).
-The test maintains close adherence to the nominal 5\% significance level, with rejection rates of 5.5\% and 4.0\% for $n = 1000$ and $n = 4000$, respectively.
-Notably, the average estimate $\hat{\theta}$ is close to zero under the null, and the standard deviation of estimates across simulations is well-approximated by the average standard error, indicating that the asymptotic variance formula performs adequately even at $n = 1000$.
+The test maintains close adherence to the nominal 5\% significance level, with rejection rates of 4.6\% at $n = 1000$ and 5.0\% at $n = 4000$.
+The average estimate $\hat\theta$ is essentially zero at both sample sizes, and the standard deviation of estimates across simulations is well-approximated by the average standard error (e.g.\ 0.040 vs.\ 0.041 at $n = 4000$), indicating that the asymptotic variance formula performs adequately even at $n = 1000$.